sigsum/sigsum-go/doc/tools.md

 On submission success, the Sigsum proof is written to respective output file, as described above.

+## Producing a leaf hash

+The `--leaf-hash` options can be used to output the hex-encoded leaf hash for the leaf to be created.
+This option can be used with or without `-k`, but it is mutually exclusive with `-p`.
+When the output is written to a file (rather than stdout), a file suffix of ".hash" is used.

 ## Verifying a leaf request

-If neither a signing key (`-k`) or policy file (`-p`) is provided, `sigsum-submit` reads the leaf request(s) on the command line (or from standard input if there are no arguments).
+If neither a signing key (`-k`), policy file (`-p`) or the `--leaf-hash` option is provided, `sigsum-submit` reads the leaf request(s) on the command line (or from standard input if there are no arguments).
 Syntax and signature of each leaf request is verified, but there is no output, just the exit code to signal success or failure.

 ## Examples